Strategic Ranking: INTRODUCTION

-Like other strategic classification work, our work is further related to the prior economics literature on contract design.
-In particular, one of our multidimensional extensions is directly motivated by the classic contract design work of~\citet{holmstrom1991multitask}, who show that when some work tasks are less measurable than others, it may be optimal to lessen incentives on the measurable tasks (e.g., by adopting a fixed wage) so as to not crowd out effort in the less measurable ones.
-In our multidimensional setting, the college faces similar tradeoffs, with the additional challenge that it now must rank multiple applicants.

-\parbold{Economics: Contests and modeling effort} Our theoretical analysis is similar to that in the literature on \textit{contests} in economics~\cite{barut1998symmetric}; e.g., our rank preservation result in \Cref{sec:equillemmas} reflects assortative allocation results in the literature under similar conditions.
-The field is too extensive to summarize here, so we refer the reader to surveys~\cite{corchon2007theory,fu2019contests} and discuss the works closest to ours.

-\citet{bodoh2018college} develop a model with heterogeneous students endogenously choosing effort in an admissions game; they use the model to compare various affirmative action schemes. \citet{fang2020turning} find that increased competition (in form of either more contestants or more convex reward structure) decreases overall student effort.
-Most related is the line of work by~\citet{olszewski2016large,olszewski2019bid,olszewski2019pareto}. \citet{olszewski2019pareto} find that policies that ``pool'' individuals into tiers (as opposed to continuous ranks) can be Pareto improving for students, as even those with decreased individual rewards would benefit from decreased competitive pressure.
+\parbold{Economics: Contests and modeling effort} Our theoretical analysis is similar to that in the literature on \textit{contests} in economics~\cite{barut1998symmetric,konrad2007strategy,connelly2014tournament, bodoh2018college,olszewski2016large,olszewski2019bid,olszewski2019pareto,fang2020turning}; e.g., our rank preservation result in \Cref{sec:equillemmas} reflects assortative allocation results in the literature under similar conditions.
+The field is too extensive to summarize here, so we refer the reader to surveys~\cite{corchon2007theory,fu2019contests} and discuss the works closest to ours. \citet{bodoh2018college} develop a model with students endogenously choosing effort; they use the model to compare various affirmative action schemes.
+Most related is work by~\citet{olszewski2016large,olszewski2019bid,olszewski2019pareto}. \citet{olszewski2019pareto} find that policies that ``pool'' individuals into tiers (as opposed to continuous ranks) can be Pareto improving for students; even those with decreased individual rewards would benefit from decreased competitive pressure.